shivanigithub/http-cache-partitioning/README.md

 ## Impact on metrics

-This section goes into the details of metrics for both of the partitioning approaches mentioned above:
+This section goes into the details of metrics for both of the partitioning approaches mentioned above.
+These metrics are from using origins.
+The results from using scheme://eTLD+1 are still in the initial stages and will be added in a few weeks time.

 ### Network traffic